 Finding ways to quantify usability and benchmark performance over time is becoming increasingly important as more organizations make UX research an integral part of their design process.

 As always, our UX Wars series attracted plenty of readers this year.
 The most notable showdown was between these 2 online shopping giants – both of which had more usability issues than you might think.
+Who did we crown the undisputed king of e-commerce UX?

 Quotes inspire us, motivate us, and expose us to new perspectives on old ideas.
 This collection of quotes from industry leaders on user research, usability testing, and UX design has been inspiring UXers all year, and is still getting steady traffic!